alexbnn/pki/README.md

 ## Support

 For issues and questions:
-- Check the logs in `./logs/` directory
+- Check the logs in the Docker Volume
 - Review health check endpoints
 - Examine container status with `docker-compose ps`
 - Check database connectivity and initialization